Payouts to India

 invalid_destination_account_exception | External bank account not completed or missing IFSC details |

-invalid_purpose_of_transaction | Missing or invalid purpose value for India |
+invalid_purpose_of_transaction | Missing or invalid purpose value (required for C2C, B2C, and B2B) |

-invalid_parameter | KYC requirements not met (originator or receiver PII incomplete) |
+invalid_parameter | KYC requirements not met (individual PII, or business name, address, and identification numbers) |

-invalid_asset_exception | Bank does not support INR payouts for C2C |
+invalid_asset_exception | Bank does not support INR payouts for the requested participants_type |

 Retryable error codes